 - Corporation principal office or place of business where activities are carried out and there’s a connection to the claim

 There are situations where process servers can put documents through a letterbox for someone to receive.
-But in most cases, they need to hand them to the person to confirm they have been received.
-There is often a time-sensitive nature to the papers that mean they must be received within a certain time.
+But in most cases, they need to hand them or at least make them aware of the documents if they refuse to accept them.
+There is often a time-sensitive nature to the documents, especially Injunction/children matters this means that they must be received within a certain time.

-Once a person has been served with the papers, the process server will provide either a Certificate of Service, a Statement of Service or a Sworn Affidavit that confirms the time and date the documents were served.
-This is registered with the court before the hearing to show processes have been followed correctly.
+Once a person has been served with the papers, the process server will provide either a Certificate of Service, or a Sworn Affidavit this confirms the time and date the documents were served, along with any other information that the court may need to know.
+Such as if the subject was violent or made further threats.
+This is then registered with the court before the hearing to show processes have been followed correctly, and that the subject has been served correctly.

 Can process serving be avoided?

-People often think that they can avoid process serving and the whole issue will just go away but this isn’t the truth.
-There are systems that a process server can use that means they have nearly always got a way to reach someone.
+People often think that they can avoid being served with the documents and the whole issue will just go away but this isn’t the truth.
+There are systems that a process server can use that means they have nearly always got a way to reach someone, including using Whatsapp or Facebook to deliver the documents, the court often accepts this medium if all other avenues have been exhausted.

-The only way to avoid a process server is to avoid getting into the situation in the first place.
-By taking steps such as staying on top of court dates and paperwork required, by taking steps to get help if bills can’t be paid or making arrangements if things like child support can’t be paid, then the need for a process server can be avoided.
+The only way to avoid being served with legal documents is to avoid getting into the situation in the first place.
+By taking steps such as staying on top of court dates, returning documents when required to do so, by taking steps to get help if bills can’t be paid or making arrangements if things like child support can’t be paid, then the need for a process server can be avoided.

 What happens if the process server can’t find the person to be served?

-If the initial steps are followed and the person can’t be served, then there are further steps the process server can take to get the papers to the right person.
+If the initial steps are followed and the subject can’t be served, then there are further steps the process server can take to get the papers to the right person.

 The process is known as a Substituted Service and there are a few different options available.
-These are the last resort, only used if all attempts and other steps have been exhausted and some judges may not accept these methods.
-But when you work with a professional process server, you can be confident these are used in the right way.
+These are the last resort, only to be used if all attempts and other steps have been exhausted and some judges may not accept these methods.
+But when you work with a professional firm, you can be confident these are used in the right way.

 This is a less reliable system but one that can be permitted in some situations.
 This involves placing adverts in local newspapers that notifies the recipient of the document service.
-The process server does need to know the local area of the person.
+The process server does need to know the local area of the person to ensure the correct local newspaper is used.

 Social media service

 The least commonly accepted method is the social media service.
 This is where notice of service is given through a social media site such as Facebook or Twitter where the recipient can see it.
-Proof is required of the post and not all judges will consider it.
+The proof is required of the post and not all judges will consider it.

 Process servers usually work within a country but have connections with others in different countries.
 This allows them to pass documents to ensure they are delivered abroad or to citizens of other countries.
 These will need to follow the rules of the country the papers are being served in.